TECHNOBOT-OP/acode-reload-btn/readme.md

 ---

-**Note**: This plugin is maintained by TECHNOBOT-OP.
+**Note**: This plugin is maintained by TechnoBoy.
 For more Acode plugins and information, visit [TECHNOBOT-OP on GitHub](https://github.com/TECHNOBOT-OP).